Extendible hashing

 Extendible hashing is a type of hash system which treats a hash as a bit string and uses a trie for bucket lookup.
 Because of the hierarchical nature of the system, re-hashing is an incremental operation (done one bucket at a time, as needed).
 This means that time-sensitive applications are less affected by table growth than by standard full-table rehashes.

 Extendible hashing was described by Ronald Fagin in 1979.
 Practically all modern filesystems use either extendible hashing or B-trees.
-In particular, the Global File System, ZFS, and the SpadFS filesystem use extendible hashing.
+In particular, the Global File System, GPFS, ZFS, and the SpadFS filesystem use extendible hashing.

 Example

 Assume that the hash function $h(k)$ returns a string of bits.
 The first $i$ bits of each string will be used as indices to figure out where they will go in the "directory" (hash table), where $i$ is the smallest number such that the index of every item in the table is unique.